benjamin-warner/Portfolio/README.md

 It will be live [here](https://benjamin-warner.github.io/Portfolio/) on github pages once it's decent enough to toss up on the W.W.W.

 Trello board [here](https://trello.com/b/V7NnlquJ/digital-resume), but again *really* only for me.
-However I suppose it serves as a live example of my ability/affinity for kanban and agile. *kinda werid being the product owner for once...*
+However I suppose it serves as a live example of my understanding/affinity for kanban and agile. *Kinda werid being the product owner for once...*